thedivinememe/the-ultimeme/README.md

 # the-ultimeme
-## Most recent updates: added in a paper
+## Most recent updates: added in axioms

+6/2/25 - Added in unified axioms

 2/22/24 - I added in a first attempt at a paper.